4 Steps for Getting a New Dental Crown

 Once your tooth is prepared, your dentist takes impressions of your teeth and use them to create a model that will, in turn, be used to fabricate your new crown.
 Your dentist will select the shade of the material for the restoration so that it blends naturally with surrounding teeth.
-These specifications are then sent to a custom dental lab where your final crown is fabricated.
+We send these specifications to a custom dental lab where they fabricate your final crown.

 Step 3 – Place a Temporary Crown